Apr 2022 updates: added Snake Dance

 Build-a-Snake is a puzzle where you try to find the longest snake possible in a given grid size, using the standard pen and paper snake definition.

-Menderbug’s Heyasnake
+Menderbug’s Heyasnake and a variant.

 There’s a type of physical puzzle called a snake cube, where you have a long string connecting small 1x1 cubes together in a snake-like shape, and you need to twist the snake into a 3x3 or 4x4 cube.
 I had one of these to practice on when I was younger, and would pretend that I hadn’t seen them before and then solve it in 2 seconds.
 There is also the Rubik’s Snake that involves twisting, but it is free-form and doesn’t have a single objective.